Just watch where content marketing is going...

 - Content with relevant images gets 94% more views than content without relevant images.

-- Retailers cite 40 percent increases in purchases as a result of video.
+- According to Adobe, retailers cite 40 percent increases in purchases as a result of video.

 - Visual content is more than 40X more likely to get shared on social media than other types of content.